OXKernel/StreamCipher/README.md

 ## Security:

 No claim is being made as to the security of this algorithm or it's implementation.
+The software is being provided AS-IS.
 Future research is needed.

 ## Author
 Roger Doss